martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 </center>
 </font> -->

 <b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The drivers turned up today, and I’m really not impressed.
-As soon as I opened the packaging, I could something was up; all of the drivers, although in sealed wrapping, weren’t sitting right in the box.
+As soon as I opened the packaging, I could something was up.

+All of the drivers, although in sealed wrapping, weren’t sitting right in the box.
 When I took off the seal, the plastic case sprang open and everthing jumped on the floor.

 These were purchased from Amazon, and I wonder if they’re even genuine.
 The tips look good and the case in definately branded, but I’m not so sure of the handles.
 I just can’t trust these; back to square one.